brikis98/yevgeniy-brikman-homepage/_posts/2025-08-02-the-ministry-for-the-future.md

 Mary: That seems like a steep rate!

-Dick: It is, I‚Äôm just using it to make it clear to you.
+Dick: It is, I'm just using it to make it clear to you.
 But steep rates are pretty common.
 Someone once won the pseudo-Nobel in economics for suggesting a four percent discount rate on the future.
-That‚Äôs still quite high.
+That's still quite high.
 All the different rates and time intervals get traded, of course.
 People bet on whether the value will go up or down relative to what got predicted.
-The time value of money, it‚Äôs called.
+The time value of money, it's called.

 Mary: But this gets applied to other things?

 Dick: Oh yes.
-That‚Äôs economics.
+That's economics.
 Since everything can be converted to its money value, when you need to rate the future value of an action, to decide whether to pay to do it now or not, you speak of that value using a discount rate.

 Mary: But those future people will be just as real as you and I. Why discount them in the same way you do money?

-Dick: It‚Äôs partly to help decide what to do.
-See, if you rate all future humans as having equal value to us alive now, they become a kind of infinity, whereas we‚Äôre a finite.
-If we don‚Äôt go extinct, there will eventually have been quite a lot of humans‚ÄîI‚Äôve read eight hundred billion, or even several quadrillion‚Äîit depends on how long you think we‚Äôll go on before going extinct or evolving into something else.
+Dick: It's partly to help decide what to do.
+See, if you rate all future humans as having equal value to us alive now, they become a kind of infinity, whereas we're a finite.
+If we don't go extinct, there will eventually have been quite a lot of humans—I've read eight hundred billion, or even several quadrillion—it depends on how long you think we'll go on before going extinct or evolving into something else.
 Whether we can outlast the death of the sun and so on.
-Even if you take a lower estimate, you get so many future people that we don‚Äôt rate against them.
+Even if you take a lower estimate, you get so many future people that we don't rate against them.
 If we were working for them as well as ourselves, then really we should be doing everything for them.
 Every good project we can think of would be rated as infinitely good, thus equal to all the other good projects.
 And every bad thing we do to them is infinitely bad and to be avoided.
-But since we‚Äôre in the present, and trying to decide which projects to fund, with limited resources, you have to have a finer instrument than infinity when calculating costs and benefits.
-Assuming you‚Äôre going to only be able to afford a few things, and you want to know which of them get you the most benefits for the least cost.
+But since we're in the present, and trying to decide which projects to fund, with limited resources, you have to have a finer instrument than infinity when calculating costs and benefits.
+Assuming you're going to only be able to afford a few things, and you want to know which of them get you the most benefits for the least cost.

 Mary: Which is what economics is for.